TU-robolab/recyclebot/README.md

-# recycleBot
+# RecycleBot
-CV based Pick-and-place system for trash sorting using ROS2 Jazzy inside a container environment.
+CV based pick-and-place system for trash sorting using ROS2 Jazzy inside a containerized environment.

 ---

-## 📘 Overview
+## Overview
-**recycleBot** provides a portable ROS2 workspace configured for simulation, vision, and hardware control (designed with UR robots, a realsense camera, and a gripper which interfaces through a serial BUS).
+**recycleBot** provides a portable ROS2 workspace configured for simulation, vision, and hardware control (designed with UR robots, a realsense camera, and a gripper which interfaces through a serial interface).

 All development happens inside Docker, ensuring version-stable builds and easy deployment across machines.

----
-## Devenv

-For recyclebot, the  devenv workflow  uses Docker for ROS.
-This ensures that code runs in an isolated environment on the computer at hand, ensuring portability and version consistency between devices.
+### TOC
 - [recycleBot](#recyclebot)
   - [Setting up the recyclebot environment](#setting-up-the-recyclebot-environment)
     - [1. **Prepare a Docker Image**](#1-prepare-a-docker-image)